Robert M. Zinke Energy Management Program

 Students choose from a wide variety of Sciences, Finance, Legal Studies, Management, Petroleum Engineering, Geology and other courses.
 The program also emphasizes adjunct professors in numerous classes, so the students get taught by industry experts to complement the Ph.D. and other professors in the business school.

 Yes, and it is recommended.
 The most common and encouraged minor or second major is Finance.
 Our advisors are focused on planning course load to maximize the benefits and efficient class schedule to achieve the student’s goals.
-There are currently 63 students (35%) that have a declared second major.
+Today 40% of Energy Management have a declared second major.

 Visit the Steve Dolman Family Study Abroad Office webpage to learn more about the many courses and locations available to business students.
 Each year, a London study abroad program offers direct exposure to energy courses and international energy companies.

 The first and oldest program of its kind (1958) continues to advance the major and the student’s capabilities.
 Faculty and staff continue to examine the program to be responsive to ever-changing energy needs.
-Just as the program was recognized at the national level for its change from petroleum land management to Energy Management, the program recently made national headlines again when Mike McConnell was announced as its seventh director.
+Just as the program was recognized at the national level for its change from petroleum land management to Energy Management, the program made national headlines again when Mike McConnell was announced as its seventh director.
 McConnell, who brings over 35 years of industry experience including leadership positions of CEO/president of public companies, also brings his passion, knowledge and experience to the students on a daily basis.
+McConnell, along with his son, are graduates of the Price College Energy Management program.

 - Oil and gas upstream and downstream companies